YeetTheAnson/GraphAPI/README.md

 ### 3. Generate Random Equation
 Retrieve a random graph from the cache of previously generated plots (of all users).
+Note: Images in cache are only saved for 5 hours from the time of generation

 **Endpoint:** `/cached`
 **Method:** `GET`